We Can Help You With Collection Due Process Requests

 Consult An Experienced Tax Attorney For Collection Due Process Request Assistance

 Our attorney at Morgan Sebastian Law, PC is highly experienced in providing guidance for federal tax issues.
 If you’re dealing with the hardship of substantial tax liabilities, we can help.
-To speak with our attorney regarding your tax relief options, call our Orange, California office at 877-938-1350 to schedule a free consultation or complete our contact form.
+To speak with our attorney regarding your tax relief options, call our Orange, California office at 877-938-1350 to schedule a consultation or complete our contact form.